 Same service member, same number of years of service, and yet $850 less per month in pension benefits!

-To make up for this 20% decline, the military decided to switch to something more akin to a civilian 401(k) retirement plan and put some of the responsibility for retirement income back on the service member.
+To make up for this 20% decline, the government decided to switch to something more akin to a civilian 401(k) retirement plan and put some of the responsibility for military retirement savings back on the service member.

 This chart represents what the Department of Defense states as its automatic and matching contributions, as stated at defense.gov.